SUBstylee/javascriptProjects/README.md

 - [Project 4: Picture In Picture](./0004pictureInPicture/index.html)

-  Picture In Picture, using screen sharing to make a resizable PiP from a tab, application, or full screen.
+  Picture In Picture, using screen sharing to make a resizable PiP from a tab, application, or screen.

   ### More projects will be added soon!